-Like most people, Google prioritises the quality of content over the quantity.
-The Google Panda algorithm is able to filter out poor or low quality information as well as sites that contain duplicate content.
-Content that is designed purely for the sake of keyword stuffing and affiliate links has also been penalised by the Panda updates.
+Like people, Google prioritises quality content over the volume of content on your site.
+The Google algorithm will filter out poor or low quality information as well as sites that contain duplicate content.
+Content that is designed purely for the sake of keyword stuffing and affiliate links will also be penalised.

 This plays into the hands of smaller websites that may not have the resources to churn out hundreds of pages of content but who can deliver their own high quality, relevant and helpful information.
 Make sure your site contains information specific to what your business does.
 If you operate in a market niche, focus on authoritative content that demonstrates your expertise within that niche.

 Build links gradually

-When determining how to rank your website, Google examines which sites link to it.
+When determining how to rank your website, Google also examines which sites are linking to it.
 This 'link juice' is important.

 "Link building needs to be a gradual, ongoing process," explains Danielle Haley, Director of Indy Consultancy.
 "Paying for hundreds of links from an unknown website won't get you where you need to be."

 "You can find linking opportunities in every aspect of your PR and marketing," she continues.
 "Try hosting Q&A sessions on your blog, or let journalists know they can contact you for quotes.
 That can get you links from important sites."

 Go mobile and think local

 This increase in mobile devices is also fuelling growth in local searches, as people hunt for businesses while they're out and about.
-To help them, Google shows a map of results when it thinks you're looking for a local business:
+To help them, Google shows a map of results when it thinks an enquiry is looking for a local business: